gulpjs/gulp/README.md

 };

 // Not all tasks need to use streams
-// A gulpfile is just another node program and you can use all packages available on npm gulp.task('clean', function(cb) {
+// A gulpfile is just another node program and you can use any package available on npm gulp.task('clean', function(cb) {
   // You can use multiple globbing patterns as you would with `gulp.src` del(['build'], cb);